 Site Ground our second recommendation for Managed WordPress hosting.
 Their Start-Up Plan will appeal to you if you only have one website planned and working with a tight budget.
 You can upgrade later when you add more websites.
-SG has also earned my trust for security, speed and customer service.
+Or go for the Grow Big Plan for more flexibility.
+SG has also earned my confidence for security, speed and customer service.
 They are top notch!

 Review their plans here >> Site Ground (aff link)

 I use both of these companies for my personal websites and also my clients’ websites.
 They are both excellent companies.